 - part one – customise a list form, create new, edit and view forms, and wire up the buttons (read below)

 - part two – create cascading drop-downs (read now)

-- part three – create tabs so long forms can be broken into sections (coming soon)
+- part three – create tabs so long forms can be broken into sections (read now).

 Part 1 – Separate new, edit and view forms